What is Hospice Care?

 Hospice provides support to help patients and families deal with any unresolved issues as well as coping with their feelings.
 Volunteers, pastoral counseling, grief counseling, and social workers to assist with legal and funeral arrangements are a part of this special care.

-Only a licensed, certified hospice like Hospice of Randolph County, can access the Hospice Medicare Benefit for you.
+Only a licensed, certified hospice like Hospice of Randolph, can access the Hospice Medicare Benefit for you.
 This entitlement covers medications related to the primary illness, most durable medical equipment, and supplies.
 In-patient respite is also available to provide rest for the caregivers.

 Where is Hospice Care Provided?